eclipse-qrisp/Qrisp/documentation/source/reference/Backend Interface/DockerSimulators.rst

 Docker Simulators
 =================

 The Qrisp network interface enables convenient access to a variety of simulators through a docker container.
 You can simply download the docker container and obtain access to simulation without having to fight through installation and/or conversion issues.
-For this execute
+For this you need `Docker Desktop <https://www.docker.com/products/docker-desktop/>`_.
+This software allows you to install and execute the most complex software environments without the hassle of compatibility issues regarding your platform.
+It is therefore a perfect fit for hosting quantum simulators, which can be tricky to get running.
+After you are done installing, please execute:

 .. code-block:: console

     docker pull qrisp/qrisp_sim_collection:latest

-To start the docker container your run
+To start the docker container your run:

 .. code-block:: console

     docker run -p 8083:8083 -p 8084:8084 -p 8085:8085 -p 8086:8086 -p 8087:8087 -p 8088:8088 -p 8089:8089 -p 8090:8090 qrisp/qrisp_sim_collection

 The ``-p`` commands open the ports of the docker container such that Qrisp can send the simulation requests.
+Once you have run this command, the container should appear in the Docker GUI, so you can simply press start if you need it again.

-Once you have done so, you can start using the following backends on your machine:
+Once the container is running, you can start using the following backends on your machine:

 .. list-table::